openmc-dev/openmc/docs/source/usersguide/geometry.rst

 - For a 2D hexagonal lattice, a single value for the pitch should be specified, although it still needs to appear in a list.
 For a 3D hexagonal lattice, the pitch in the radial and axial directions should be given.
+- For a hexagonal lattice, the :attr:`HexLattice.universes` attribute cannot be given as a NumPy array for reasons explained below.
 - As with rectangular lattices, the :attr:`HexLattice.outer` attribute will specify an outer universe.